nefiavt/semico-client-dotnet/README.md

 Semico uses subscription keys to enable access to the API content and perform requests.

-You can register a new Semico subscription key by contacting us at ....
+You can register a new Semico subscription key by [contacting](https://semico.azurewebsites.net/Contact) us.

 Semico expects for the subscription key to be included in all API requests to the server in the header of the request that looks like the following: